griphiam/markphilpot_com/content/2015/anime_tears.md

 From the moment you start this show, you know there is going to be hard gut punch at the end.
 Hell, even the first episode manages to crush your soul and that is for two characters you barely even know yet.

 I enjoyed the fact that there were no frills or gimmicks in the story.
 You knew (or could guess) the destination -- it was just a matter of the journey getting there.
 There was a lot of potential for trite cliches throughout and I think they managed to avoid a lot of pitfalls.
+The audience really grew to love Tsukasa and Isla even though everyone knew from the start that there was a time limit to their relationship (and both sides know it going into it and yet still choose to make the effort).

-Man, I will never look at ferris wheels the same way again.
+I will never look at ferris wheels the same way again, however.

 ### Death Parade

 ![Parade]({filename}/images/2015/tears/dp.jpg){: .center}

+The premise of this show is to deliver multiple gut checks throughout the season, and Madhouse did a fantastic job quickly introducing two new characters each week and weave a narrative that resulted in some epic scenes.

+However, the penultimate feels train goes to the unnamed dark-haired women who is Decim's companion.
+While we don't get her backstory until the very end, I was very emotionally invested in *why* she was there, since the show makes it plain she is human while Decim and the others clearly aren't.
+The reveal definitely doesn't disappoint in the feels department.

 # Complete & Total Emotional Wreck